Welcome to the Parish Church of St Mary the Virgin - at the heart of St Neots, Cambridgeshire - and our sister church

 From July 2020, Sunday Services have resumed at St Neots Parish Church and St Mary’s Eynesbury.
-They are carried out in accordance with government guidelines for during the Coronavirus, and are at 8am & 930am at St Neots, and at 11am at Eynesbury.
-Weekday services are also gradually being reintroduced, and CHRISTENINGS AND WEDDINGS ARE ONCE AGAIN POSSIBLE, though with very limited numbers.
+They are carried out in accordance with government guidelines for during the Coronavirus, and are at 8am & 930am at St Neots, and at 11am and 4pm at Eynesbury.
+Services also take place in the week, and CHRISTENINGS AND WEDDINGS ARE ONCE AGAIN POSSIBLE, though with very limited numbers.

 In normal times, our beautiful historic 15th Century church at St Neots is usually open from 9am to 5pm daily, while Eynesbury Church, four minutes’ walk away, is open on many days.